swarnimsurvase14/PRODIGY_DS_01/README.md

 # Population Analysis by Gender and Country (2001–2022)

 ## 📋 Description
 This project analyzes global population data with a focus on male and female demographics.
-It involves data cleaning, preprocessing, and visual exploration using pandas and matplotlib.
+It involves data cleaning, preprocessing, and visual exploration using pandas, matplotlib and seaborn.

 ## 🗂 Features
 - Load and preview raw population data